ServandoL7/cse15l-lab-reports/lab4.md

 ### Step 9: Commit and push the resulting change to your Github account

-- The tests passed so the last step was commiting
+- The tests passed so the last step was commiting the file with a comment and pushing it.
 - From the ssh terminal the following keys were pressed:

 ```